sacktock/WebGL-project/README.md

 - this should launch this project into chrome with the parameter _-allow-file-access-from-files_.
 - **note:** provided _'chrome.exe'_ is in the folder _'C:\Program Files (x86)\Google\Chrome\Application\'_.

+# Extrenal Resources
+No external resources were used to create this project, only the examples from the lectures and lecture slides were used to help create this project.

 # Additional Info
 ## Controls
 Use the arrow buttons to move the virtual camera, {LEFT_ARROW} and {RIGHT_ARROW} rotate the model matrix, {UP_ARROW} and {DOWN_ARROW} translate the model matrix in the z axis.